Pgcrypto avast!: A case-study in Django's password hashers

 Drew resides in Cabin John, Maryland with his wife and two daughters.

-This talk with outline what happened when I needed to migrate hundreds of thousands of end user logins from a legacy application to a Django application for a client (National Geographic).
+This talk outlines what happened when I needed to migrate hundreds of thousands of end user logins from a legacy application to a Django application for a client (National Geographic).
 The primary challenge was that each user's password was originally created with the Postgres pgcrypto.crypt() function and only the one-way hash is stored, which is unusable by Django which it's own algorithms for hashing and storing passwords.

 - We can't decrypt the hashed passwords for the migration.